Investing in Precious Metals 101

 Physical assets (gold or silver metals) are typically the first step for getting started in investing before additional methods are pursued.

 Gold is the most popular metal, followed by silver, platinum, and palladium — and each has unique advantages for building a well-rounded portfolio.
-(Find out more at Invest in Gold and Invest in Silver).
+(Find out more at Investing in Gold and Investing in Silver).